jfredys/jfredys/README.md

 I am a backend specialist with years of experience designing high-throughput, mission-critical systems

 🚫 **Why is my GitHub quiet?**
 The majority of my professional work is **proprietary and under NDA**.
-I specialize in building secure payment gateways, risk engines, and banking infrastructure.
+I specialize in building secure payment gateways, risk engines, and fintech infrastructure.

 **💡 What I do:**
 * **Architecture:** Event-Driven Microservices, AWS Cloud-Native, Serverless.